 Sending proposals on Upwork can make you feel like…

-Screw the portfolio and testimonials.
-Sure they help, but I’ve gotten work with a barely-there portfolio and zero Upwork reviews (and no, not bottom-of-the-barrel type work.
+Nope, you don’t need a portfolio.
+Or even testimonials.
+Sure they help, but I’ve gotten work with a barely-there portfolio and zero Upwork reviews (and not bottom-of-the-barrel type of work.
 Legit jobs).

 Stop talking about you.